Date: June 4, 2018

 From June 4-7, 1942, the Imperial Japanese Navy and U.S. Navy fought the Battle of Midway, a critical inflection point in the Pacific War after which the United States seized the initiative in the Pacific War.
 In most histories written in the English, the U.S. victory can be attributed to superior intelligence, tactics, and, perhaps, luck.
-On the 76th anniversary of this battle, VADM Yoji Koda told this history from a Japanese perceptive based on his original research involving Imperial Japanese Navy records and the lessons that the Japan Maritime Self Defense Force (JMSDF) has incorporated into their training and doctrine.
+On this 76th anniversary of this battle, VADM Yoji Koda told this history from a Japanese perceptive based on his original research involving Imperial Japanese Navy records and the lessons that the Japan Maritime Self Defense Force (JMSDF) has incorporated into their training and doctrine.

 • Program: A 5:30 p.m.-6:30 p.m. reception featuring a light meal, drinks, and excellent conversation.
 The YCAPS-JUMP Seminar began at 6:30 p.m.

 • When: June 4, 2018, 5:30 p.m. to 8:30 p.m

 • Location: Honcho Community Center in Yokosuka. 〒238-0041 2-1, Honcho, Yokosuka-shi (Sogo Fukushi Kaikan Hall).

 • Venue Access: Click here for the venue’s access map or Google map.